 Duba is a small settlement on the north side of the Peljesac peninsula.
 There are two beaches in the village.
 Both are pebbly, and both are awesome.

 Beach Jezero is nicer of the two.
 You can reach it on foot from the village.
 It takes 10 minutes to reach the beach.
 A small lake forms in the back of the beach and it creates a stream that flows across the beach into the sea.

-Bring your own food and drinks, as there isn’t any bar or store at the beach.
+Bring your own food and drinks, as there isn't any bar or store on the beach.

 Very little natural shade.

 Trstenica is the most popular beach in Orebic, if not on all Peljesac peninsula.
 This long pebble beach has a slow descent in the sea, with a shallow sandy seabed at the sea entrance.
 In the back of the beach, tall pine trees provide enough shadow from the strong summer sun.

 You can rent sunbeds and sun umbrellas at the beach, as well as sports equipment like a pedalo boat, or kayaks.
 There is a restaurant close by where you can have lunch, a quick bite, or just a drink.
 Trstenica beach is extremely popular, but also busy in high season.